GraionDilach/ExtraExpandedEnhancedEncounters/readme.md

 Adds a fair amount of additional items to Mulahey's chest, one dedicated to Xan, and a few other intended for him.
 This component also adds additional effects to his moonblade.
+**Note that this component heavily buffs the powerlevel of Xan and also can change his role in the party.**

 ### Daenni's Bridge Bandits